Bringing adventure to all

 Getting outdoors into nature increases health and well-being.
 Doing it with others makes it even better!

 Join us for 12 months of health boosting outdoor fun including; walking, climbing, bivi-out's, bird watching, wild food foraging, bushcraft and a kids survival school.

 Good news - we have a club concession at Boulder Brighton

 It will give you 15% off our single entry and monthly membership prices.

 So when you go, show your membership card as you book in

 What's coming up soon?

-May 2018 to Count House in Bosigran Cornwall.
+May 2018 Half term Bosigran Cornwall.
 Members only.

 For more info contact email@example.com

-I will be doing regular kit reviews in this space as many of our, particularly newer, members often want advice about kit.
-Please feel free to contact firstname.lastname@example.org if there is something in particular you would like me to feature.
+There will be regular kit reviews in this space as many of our, particularly newer, members often want advice about kit.
+Please feel free to contact firstname.lastname@example.org if there is something in particular you would like featured.